PatrickVuscan/RequestToPay_BackEnd/README.md

 getting/verifying/creating user information.
 You may or may not create multiple `providers` to add your functionality to an existing service or create a new service.

 Each provider is responsible for accessing an external resource, such as the database.
-In this scenario that the provider is accessing the database, you should create an exported function that returns a SQL string given some set of parameters.
+In the scenario that the provider is accessing the database, you should create an exported function that returns a SQL string given some set of parameters.
 You would also create a function that uses the `query` util to get a result from the database and do some basic checks on the correctness of the query.
 Finally, the function would return the result `as` some type most likely